 Miami Lodge has published a list of items to bring and items not to bring to an Ordeal weekend.
 This list can be found on our Ordeals page.
 On the list of items not to bring is food.
-If your son has any food allergies or any special needs (such as requiring a meal for medications), please make sure the Inductions team is aware of his needs before the weekend.
+If your son / daughter has any food allergies or any special needs (such as requiring a meal for medications), please make sure the Inductions team is aware of his needs before the weekend.

 The weekend officially ends after the Lodge Meeting, Sunday morning.
 We ask that all Scouts stay until everything has been completed on Sunday morning.
 Scouts are not permitted to leave at any other time during the Ordeal weekend.

 Getting involved is easy.
-There are many positions or committees in which he/she can serve, events which he can attend, and ways to have fun.
+There are many positions or committees in which he/she can serve, events which they can attend, and ways to have fun.
 Take a look at our LEC Members page to see which positions are currently vacant, or the LEC Positions page to read a description of each job's responsibilities.
 He/She should contact the Lodge Chief to find out about available positions, and check the calendar page for the dates of our upcoming events.

 With a little time for verification of your past membership, you can become an active member.
 The easiest way to start this process is to contact our Membership team and provide them with any information you remember about your past involvement, such as the dates of your Ordeal (and Brotherhood and Vigil dates, if applicable).